Empowering Arctic Indigenous Storytellers

 Director, Screenwriter

-AIFF has funded the development of Redvers’ first feature film Ice Road, which will be released in 2023.
+AIFF has funded the development of Redvers’ first feature film Cold Road, which will be released in 2023.

 Kelvin Redvers is Dene from the Deninu Kųę́ First Nation and grew up in Hay River, Northwest Territories.
 He majored in film production at Simon Fraser University in Vancouver, British Columbia, where he gained proficiency in writing and directing his first short films.
 Redvers has created the concept for the documentary series High Arctic Haulers while also acting as a consulting producer and director on the show.